marioortizmanero/speedbumpapp.com/content/en/blog/draft-privacy/index.md

 I'm building SpeedBump, an [intentionally annoying app to break doomscrolling](/en/).
 Such apps need access to the apps you open and use at all times, so I've been wary about privacy.
 Thus, SpeedBump doesn't collect **any** data other than crash reports.

+As the app grows, how can I use data to genuinely improve the app while respecting my users?

 ## Prototypes don't need to collect data

 Collecting data (_quantitative_) is actually discouraged for prototypes.
 New products should focus on asking people through surveys, calls, and conversations (_qualitative_).